mhendrey/triton-translation-tutorial/Tutorial_3.md

 3. If the source language isn't provided, submit a request to the FastText model to identify the language.
 4. The input text is split into chunks using `chunk_document()`.
-5. Each chunk is sent to a SeamlessM4Tv2Large model for translation using asynchronous requests.
+5. Each chunk is sent to the SeamlessM4Tv2Large model for translation using asynchronous requests.
 6. The translated chunks are collected and combined into a single document using `combine_translated_chunks()`.